sovity/edc-ce/docs/Frontend/Dashboard/overview.md

 - **Center**: Connector KPIs and Properties
 - **Right**: General Information about the Connector

+Individual details of the Dashboard may vary depending on the version of your own connector used.
+If you have any questions in this regard, please contact our Customer Service Desk at any time.

 ![EDC UI Dashboard](/docs/images/edc-ui-dashboard.png)

 ## Left - Navigation Menu